-Revisited iPhone home screen by Loris Grillet has a very intuitive UI that notifies owner about changes with a help of small ordinary glyphs.
-As always, screen displays date and time in its usual place.
+Revisited iPhone home screen by Loris Grillet has a very intuitive UI that notifies the owner about changes with the help of small ordinary glyphs.
+As always, the screen displays date and time in its usual place.

 Calendar & Tasks Lock screen by Iluha tsuprun has a content-heavy layout that covers such integral features as date, weather forecast, current tasks and calendar.
 Although all of these are presented on one small screen, the black-and-white color solution is suffices to create a sharp contrast and make elements look distinguishable and crisp.

 iPhone home screen concept by Andre R Almeida is aimed to provide as much information as possible.
 The stripe layout helps to avoid a sense of chaos, recreating the properly-balanced design.